noaeisnkut/terraform-modules/README.md

 - Root Configuration (root.hcl)
 Terragrunt first loads the global configuration, including remote state backend (S3), state locking (DynamoDB), and shared variables.
 At this stage, no actual resources are created - it only sets up where state will be stored.

+- providers.tf:
+Terraform collects all required_providers from:
+The root module
+All child modules (recursively)
+Terraform downloads and installs the providers locally (in .terraform/plugins/).
+This is important: it doesn’t install anything on AWS, Kubernetes, or Helm itself.
+It just makes the plugins available for Terraform to talk to the remote systems.
+**Before applying any resources, Terraform ensures:**
+All required providers are installed
+Correct versions are used
+Modules then use these providers:
+If i try to apply a module that needs a provider (like Kubernetes or Helm) without the system knowing this providers exists and ready to install them, Terraform will fail
+This prevents you from “running on a cluster without the provider configured” **Terraform forces you to declare providers first, ensuring that no module runs against a system (AWS, Kubernetes, Helm, etc.) before Terraform has the necessary plugin ready.**

+Make them available to all modules that reference them
 - Environment-Specific Config (root/live/{dev,prod}/terragrunt.hcl)
 Terragrunt scans the environment folder and builds a dependency graph between modules.
 Each module knows which outputs from other modules it requires.
 Providers (AWS, Kubernetes, Helm) are initialized, and module sources are downloaded.